MarcoToppino/ArtLounge3e/README.md

 - The business logo functions as a link to the landing page.

-- The navigation bar is collapsed with an hamburger menu icon to allow maximum utilization of the screen area when navigation is not needed
+- The navigation bar is collapsed with a hamburger menu icon to allow maximum utilization of the screen area when navigation is not needed

 - The header is always available and fixed on the top, to allow immediate navigation opportunity also during scrolling